apache/flink/docs/dev/connectors/rabbitmq.md

 Note that the streaming connectors are currently not part of the binary distribution.
 See linking with them for cluster execution [here]({{site.baseurl}}/dev/linking.html).

 #### Installing RabbitMQ
 Follow the instructions from the [RabbitMQ download page](http://www.rabbitmq.com/download.html).
-After the installation the server automatically starts, and the application connecting to RabbitMQ can be launched.
+After the installation, the server automatically starts, and the application connecting to RabbitMQ can be launched.

 #### RabbitMQ Source

-This connector provides a `RMQSource` class to consume messages from a RabbitMQ queue.
+This connector provides an `RMQSource` class to consume messages from a RabbitMQ queue.
 This source provides three different levels of guarantees, depending on how it is configured with Flink: